theDahunsiDavid/fin-trac/README.md

    sudo pacman -S couchdb # For other distros, use the appropriate package manager. sudo systemctl start couchdb sudo systemctl enable couchdb

+   # Then run the CouchDB container as outlined in Option A above.
    ```

 4. **Configure CouchDB (If you want to use sync):**